 The company's dividend is strong, with a yield of 3.47% and an ten-year dividend growth streak.
 The dividend is also growing at an impressive pace, with a five-year growth rate of over 6.85%.

 The Canadian banking industry is one of the strongest sectors in the country, if not the world.
 While banks around the world were slashing dividends and closing their doors during the 2008 financial crisis, all of the Canadian banks held strong.
 Although their share prices fell considerably, recovery was quick and their dividends were never cut.

-1. Fortis (FTS.TO)
+1. Fortis (TSX:FTS)

-This Canadian company is among the top 15 in North America, and has over 10 utility operations under its belt in Canada, the United States and the Caribbean.
+This Canadian company is among the top 15 utilities in North America, and has over 10 utility operations under its belt in Canada, the United States, and the Caribbean.